taniatsq/tp/docs/UserGuide.md

 ### Adding an attendance record : `adda`

-Add an attendance record to all exiting student in the studentId book.
+Add an attendance record to all existing students in the studentId book.

 ![add_attendance_command](images/add_attendance_command.png)